Key takeaways

 • If a borrower fails to make good on the alienation clause, the lender has the right to take legal action against the borrower.

 • Each home loan is its own agreement that is subject to specific terms and conditions, including an alienation clause.
-It is possible to refinance a home mortgage to remove the alienation clause, but they are pretty mainstream these days and are hard to get around.
-Refinancing also means you will have to repeat the entire mortgage process again, which can cost thousands and will have a temporary negative impact on your credit score.
+It is possible to refinance a home mortgage to remove the alienation clause, but they are common these days and are hard to get around.
+Refinancing also means you will have to repeat the entire mortgage application and closing process again, which can cost thousands and will have a temporary negative impact on your credit score.

 • An alienation clause is a common agreement made for both residential and commercial properties.
 However, there are some cases where an alienation clause does not apply.
 This includes circumstances like the transfer of a property after death or divorce, and a direct transfer to next-of-kin.